All You Need To Know About Composting & How To Make Yours

 Humidity:

-Depending on the moisture content and ventilation in the container, there is usually fluctuations in humidity levels.
+Depending on the moisture content and ventilation in the container, there are usually fluctuations in humidity levels.

 As composting requires the right amount of moisture, you might notice changes in moisture levels over time.